- 250g red or yellow lentil

 - ½ tsp ground asafoetida

-This is a gum from a variety of giant fennel, which naturally has a horrid and offensive smell,…
+Asafoetida is a gum from a variety of giant fennel, which naturally has a strong and pungent…

 - ½ tsp ground fenugreek

 - 140g green bean, trimmed and cut in half

 Place the lentils in a large pan with 400ml water.
 Add turmeric and tamarind and boil for 25-30 mins until very soft.

 Meanwhile, heat the oil in a frying pan and gently fry the shallots for 8-10 mins.
 When softened, add the spices, curry leaves, chillies and a good pinch of salt.
 Cook for another 2 mins, until fragrant.

 Boil another pan of salted water and cook the beans for 4 mins until tender, then drain well.